pb4git/Ocean-of-code/README.md

-# J’ai fait plusieurs versions:
+# First versions and game analysis